The right personal budget categories will set your household budget up for success.

 Second, it’s easy to overspend with rent and mortgage.
 Many mortgage companies allow you to spend up to 36% of your income on debt (known as the 28/36 Rule).

-As I wrote in an article on financial ratios:
+As I wrote in an article about financial ratios:

 The first thing you need to know about the 28/36 Rule is it’s NOT a rule used in financial planning.
 Instead, it’s a rule lenders use to determine how much debt you can afford.